SME Report 2020 of Austrian Standards International

 After the completion of the first phase in May 2017, the Committee for Construction Rules was set up under the Presidential Council of Austrian Standards International in 2018 to take over from the Forum's Steering Committee.
 Its objectives are to cover the issues faced by the diverse areas of the construction sector, to discuss strategic aspects of topical subjects, to contribute to improvements and thereby ensure long-term success.

-Another milestone of 2019 was the second Annual Conference on Construction Law and Building Standards.
+Another milestone of 2020 was the third Annual Conference on Construction Law and Building Standards.
 Around 160 experts from the construction industry, law, architecture, consulting engineers and scientists as well as representatives of federal, regional and local government benefited from this opportunity to discuss the most burning issues of building practice.

 More information on the Austrian Dialogue Forum on Construction is available at: www.dialogforumbau.at (in German only)